French Polynesia – Hawaii-Tahiti Cruise Part 3

 Nuku Hiva

 The only excursion offered for the island was a motor tour in one of the taxis that service the population on the island.
 The taxis are all private vehicles, no meters, and sometimes you get one with working AC, but mostly not. 🙂 We drew a well-worn Toyota SUV with a lovely young lady as our driver, and, of course, no AC.
 The tour took us up into the highlands of the island where, unfortunately, it was raining.
 We were able to get a few decent photos at one of the lookouts when the rain stopped for just a bit and the clouds parted.
 The moment did not last long.
-Then we rode down to the other side of the island and stopped at one of the small villages for a snacks and an opportunity to purchase some local handicrafts.
+Then we rode down to the other side of the island and stopped at one of the small villages for snacks and an opportunity to purchase some local handicrafts.
 Then back in the taxi for a return trip to the port.
-The island is beautiful, and the locals friendly and welcoming.
+The island is beautiful, and the locals are friendly and welcoming.

 These three excursions were a nice way to wrap up our trip to Polynesia.